KQJ1995/2048/readMe.txt

-Git is version distribute control system
+Git is distribute version control system
-Git is free software.
+Git is free software distribute under the gpl.